By Teresa Currivan, Licensed Marriage and Family Therapist, Parent Coach

 As a parent of a 2e child, I know that all of the therapies and diagnoses can be overwhelming.
 While we want the best for our children, many of our brains and budgets are overstretched.
 As someone who has been trained to diagnose children in the mental health setting, I know that sensory issues can look like any number of pathologies to professionals.
 I urge parents to look into sensory issues before accepting a diagnosis of ADHD or anxiety first and foremost.
 Considering and addressing sensory issues, rather than being an additional step, can actually solve many behavioral issues more efficiently and properly than more common treatments.
 It may lead to a more grounded, peaceful child who can manage his world.
 It may even make your world more manageable.

-Teresa Currivan is a mother and a licensed marriage and family therapist who coaches parents by phone at Help My Child Thrive Coaching.
-She specializes in giftedness, twice exceptionality, life changes, creative blocks, family dynamics, and individuals.
-She lives in The San Francisco Bay Area with her husband and son.
-You can find more articles by Teresa on this website, as well as on Parenting sites such as Motherly and others.
-She is also a blogger at the Gifted Homeschoolers Forum.
-Her Facebook page is fb.me/TeresaCurrivanCoaching.
+Teresa Currivan is a mother, licensed marriage and family therapist, school therapist, leads gifted parent support groups, and coaches parents by phone at Help My Child Thrive Coaching.
+Teresa has been published on sites such as Mother.ly, Filter Free Parents, and is a blogger at GHF and Hoagies Education.
+She specializes in giftedness, twice exceptionality, educational fit, and family dynamics, as well as gifted adults.
+She lives in the San Francisco, California Bay Area with her husband and son.
+You can find more articles on this website.
+Follow her on her Facebook at fb.me/TeresaCurrivanCoaching.

 Click here to find out about my coaching services: https://helpmychildthrive.com/